BartNetJS/portofolio/Blogs/README.md

 - Keep labels ASCII (avoid unicode arrows and special characters)
 - If the page shows something like “Unable to load … Parse error …”, the Mermaid block is usually the culprit

+## Images

+Add a prompt to use to generate images for the blob article.
+Add it as:

+[Prompt: "Descriptive text that explain the image that should be rendered, this text should be the same as added for imparity people"]

+Every blog article has an attractive intro image that explains in one take whats the article is going about

+Place the prompts as placeholders in the article

 ## When Markdown is not enough: `full.html`
 Sometimes you need a full custom HTML page (special layouts, custom JS, heavy interactive content).